NordicSemiconductor/asset-tracker-lwm2m-js/documents/environment.md

 | atmp  | /3323/0/5700                                 |
 | ts    | /3303/0/5518 or /3304/0/5518 or /3323/0/5518 |

-// TODO: Update link related to Timestamp Hierarchy.
-Use NordicSemiconductor instead of MLopezJ

 ## Details

 | Field | Description                                              | Type    | Minimum       | Maximum | Required |